Julien Nguyen: Work

 Nguyen is primarily a painter, working in oil and tempera on panel.
 His work is noted for its highly precise, virtuosic technique, which deliberately recalls the finish and compositional mastery of 15th-century painters like Fra Angelico and Caravaggio.

-Julien Nguyen’s paintings combine references to Renaissance and early Christian art with elements drawn from contemporary culture, science fiction, and digital media.
+Nguyen's paintings combine references to Renaissance and early Christian art with elements drawn from contemporary culture, science fiction, and digital media.
 His compositions frequently adapt motifs from artists such as Piero della Francesca, Giotto, and Leonardo da Vinci, reinterpreting them through a modern lens informed by anime, video games and speculative fiction.

-Nguyen’s technical approach is rooted in traditional materials—oil and tempera on panel, occasionally on copper—while his subject matter often involves friends and collaborators presented in allegorical or devotional settings.
+Nguyen's technical approach is rooted in traditional materials—oil and tempera on panel, occasionally on copper—while his subject matter often involves friends and collaborators presented in allegorical or devotional settings.
 Critics have observed that his paintings merge "the sacred and the secular", reflecting both the precision of Renaissance painting and the introspection of portrait photography.

-Recurring themes in Nguyen’s work include spiritual devotion, intimacy and technology.
+Recurring themes in Nguyen's work include spiritual devotion, intimacy and technology.
 His figures are often rendered with elongated proportions and subdued color, suggesting detachment or transcendence.
 The artist has described his imagery as influenced by strategy games such as Civilization III and StarCraft, noting their structural and historical world-building as parallel to the construction of pictorial space.

 Nguyen's practice has been characterized by critics as balancing restraint and intensity.
 Artforum described his paintings as "meticulously composed devotional images that collapse medieval reverence into the anxieties of the present", while Frieze called them "unsettling hybrids of human and technological beauty".